-This package includes 4 bags of 40 pounds each pellets.
+This package includes 4 bags of 40 pounds each pellet.
 It’s 99% sodium free and can be used on different kinds of water softeners.

 Both, the sodium salt and potassium chloride, work on the same principals for softening the water.
 When the hard water is passing through your water softener, the ions in it are collected in the resin.
 Here during the regeneration process, depending on what you are using, either potassium or sodium is released into the water.

 Potassium chloride is a naturally occurring mineral.
-It’s primary use is in agriculture.
+Its primary use is in agriculture.
 It’s also an important nutrient for humans.
-It plays an important role for the functioning of muscles, organs and nerves.
-Potassium can be found in a variety of foods as well, such as vegetables, fruits, dairy products and meat.
-Also potassium chloride contributes to the growth of plant life.
+It plays an important role in the functioning of muscles, organs, and nerves.
+Potassium can be found in a variety of foods as well, such as vegetables, fruits, dairy products, and meat.
+Also, potassium chloride contributes to the growth of plant life.

 Those who are following a sodium restricted diet or those who want to reduce their sodium intake might prefer or might be more comfortable using a potassium chloride water softener.
 On the other hand, individuals who have medical conditions must consult their doctor before drinking potassium-softened water.